JoNoToPo/code_syntax_epistles/README.md

 # code_syntax_epistles
-The Epistles reformatted based on Paul's nested thoughts
+The Epistles reformatted in a Python like way based on Paul's nested thoughts

 # How to use:
 This resource is meant to be read using VScode's sticy scrolling feature.